nocaps-org/updown-baseline/README.md

 - Checkpoint (`.pth` file): [updown_plus_cbs.pth](https://www.dropbox.com/s/dajlwdn22betk4a/updown_plus_cbs.pth)

 **Note:** Since CBS is inference-only technique, this particular checkpoint can be used without CBS decoding.
-It yields simila results to the UpDown Captioner trained using learned word embeddings during training.
+It yields similar results to the UpDown Captioner trained using learned word embeddings during training.

 #### With CBS Decoding: